India returns to the Games as IOC lifts ban

 "It's great news for the Indian athletes," Indian IOC member Randhir Singh told Reuters.

-"IOA has finally realised that the Olympic Charter is supreme and you have to fall in line and follow the principles of ethics and good governance.
+"IOA has finally realized that the Olympic Charter is supreme and you have to fall in line and follow the principles of ethics and good governance.

 "Tainted officials have no place in IOA."